nrccua/apollo-rest-utils/README.md

 ## Releasing

+Checking in the dist folder is not necessary as it will be built upon npm install by the downstream project.

 After making any changes and merging them to main, please do the following:

 * Create a new branch from main and run `npm run update:version`